-Two years ago when it was rumoured that the former Minister had joined the APC, he completely ruled out the possibility of defecting to the ruling party.
+However, two years ago when the rumour mill was agog that the former Minister had joined the APC, he completely ruled out the possibility of defecting to the ruling party.

-At the time, he described the ruling party as “a filthy, rat-infested sinking ship.”
+Taking to Twitter, he had at the time described the ruling party as “a filthy, rat-infested sinking ship.”

-He also referred to the party as “darkness” and “the Almajiri Peoples Congress (APC)”.
+He had also christened the party as “darkness” and “the Almajiri Peoples Congress (APC)”.

 Although Fani-Kayode said he returned to the APC for the unity of the country, SaharaReporters gathered that he defected over his corruption cases with the Economic and Financial Crimes Commission.

 Fani-Kayode was arraigned in 2016, alongside a former Minister of State for Finance, Nenadi Usman; Danjuma Yusuf, and a firm, Joint Trust Dimensions Ltd over N4.9bn alleged fraud.